Bence7661/ARCHIVE_SERIOUS_Collection_Tracker/README.md

-# THIS PAGE HAVE BEEN ARCHIVED
+# THIS PAGE HAS BEEN ARCHIVED

 The mod has been moved to: [SERIOUS_Collection_Tracker](https://github.com/Bence7661/SERIOUS_Collection_Tracker)